rust-lang/rfcs/text/0000-rust-has-provenance.md

 Program analysis might want to track which variables can influence the value of `x`, and this is often called "provenance".
 In our example, `x` would have provenance of `{y, z}`, indicating that those are the two variables that can affect the value of `x`.
 However, this kind of provenance is purely *descriptive*, it just states facts about program executions.
+This is just a way of talking about data dependencies (and possibly control dependencies).
 The language standard would never even mention this form of provenance; a compiler would justify the correctness of its provenance analysis by relating them to the semantics specified in the standard.
 It is safe to "forget" descriptive provenance during analysis (and it doesn't exist outside analysis to begin with); that just means the compiler cannot do provenance-based optimizations on the affected values.
 Programmers do not have to think about descriptive provenance ever when judging the correctness of their code.